 The law is always changing and keeping abreast of the changes in your research area can be challenging.
 Fortunately there are many tools available to assist you in your quest to stay up-to-date.
 Most methods mentioned in this guide are freely available online and easy to use.
 Many push the information out to you by way of an alert, so after the initial set up very little effort is required on your part; the information comes straight to your email inbox or RSS reader!

-This guide provides tips on how you can stay up-to-date using web applications such as blogs and social networks.
+This guide provides tips on how you can stay up-to-date using tools such as blogs and social networks.
 It also provides guidance on how you can find out about new books, articles and papers, cases, bills and legislation, EU law, news and events in your field of research.

 If you use a legal current awareness method not included in this guide please let us know; we'd love to hear from you.